 A. Perera, D. Eisen, M. Wagner, S. K. Laube, A. F. Künzel, S. Koch, J. Steinbacher, E. Schulze, V. Splith, N. Mittermeier, M. Müller, M. Biel, T. Carell, S. Michalakis, Cell Rep 2015, 11, 283-294.

 T. Pfaffeneder, F. Spada, M. Wagner, C. Brandmayr, S. K. Laube, D. Eisen, M. Truss, J. Steinbacher, B. Hackner, O. Kotljarova, D. Schuermann, S. Michalakis, O. Kosmatchev, S. Schiesser, B. Steigenberger, N. Raddaoui, G. Kashiwazaki, U. Müller, C. G. Spruijt, M. Vermeulen, H. Leonhardt, P. Schar, M. Müller, T. Carell, Nat Chem Biol 2014, 10, 574-581

-Supervision: Dr. Tamara Mikeladze-Dvali (Cell and Developmental Biology)
+Dr. Tamara Mikeladze Dvali (Cell Biology)

 Title: Molecular Mechanisms regulating centrosome assembly and stability